smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

     <img src = "/img/getting_started/img9.png"></img>
 </a>

-If you run the ThanoSQL statement below, you can see the list of data tables used in the tutorial in the [ThanoSQL Technical Documentation] (https://docs.thanosql.ai).
+If you run the ThanoSQL statement below, you can see the list of data tables used in the tutorial in the [ThanoSQL Technical Documentation](https://docs.thanosql.ai/en/).

 ```sql
 %%thanosql